AnnaAGubareva/SQL-Project-Anna-Gubareva/cleaning_data.md

 HAVING COUNT (SKU."productSKU") > 1
 ORDER BY SKU."productSKU";

---3)check if "productSKU" column has NULL values
+--3)check if "productSKU" column has NULL values--

 SELECT *
 FROM PUBLIC."SalesBySKU"
 WHERE "productSKU"IS NULL;

---4)set "productSKU" column as Primary Key
+--4)set "productSKU" column as Primary Key--

  ALTER TABLE IF EXISTS PUBLIC."SalesBySKU"
  ADD PRIMARY KEY ("productSKU");

 --5) check if all "productSKU",Primary Key, is in the same format
-	--checking lenth of the string
+	--checking lenth of the string--

 SELECT LENGTH("productSKU") AS LENGTHOFSTRING,
 	COUNT(LENGTH("productSKU")) AS COUNTOFCASES
 FROM PUBLIC."SalesBySKU"
 GROUP BY LENGTH("productSKU");

---6) exame the table to invistigate the difference in lenth for string Select sum(total_ordered) from public."SalesBySKU"
+--6) exame the table to invistigate the difference in lenth for string--

+Select sum(total_ordered)
+from public."SalesBySKU"
 WHERE "productSKU" not like 'GGO%'and length("productSKU")=7;

--- All orders for ProductSKU are zero and productSKU id is in different format
+-- All orders for ProductSKU are zero and productSKU id is in different format--

---7) "SalesBySKU" table after cleaning data
+--7) "SalesBySKU" table after cleaning data--
 SELECT *
 FROM PUBLIC."SalesBySKU"
 WHERE LENGTH("productSKU") > 7;

---SalesReport Table
+--SalesReport Table--
---1) select everything to exam the table
+--1) select everything to exam the table--

 SELECT*
 FROM PUBLIC."SalesReport";

---2)check productSKU column for duplicated values and for NULL values
+--2)check productSKU column for duplicated values and for NULL values--

 SELECT "productSKU",
 	COUNT("productSKU") AS COUNT